FEUP-LDTS-2023/project-l11gr01/docs/README.md

 ## Features

-- **Main Menu** - "Start", "How to Play" (Instructions Menu) and "Exit" buttons (Esc key used to exit game when not in the Main Menu).
+- **Main Menu** - "Start", "How to Play" (Instructions Menu) and "Exit" buttons (ESCAPE key used to exit game when not in the Main Menu).

 - **Spaceship movement** - The spaceship can move using the arrow keys (up, down, left, right).